Marijuana for Pain Management: FDA drug approval could increase the research

 “We did intense research to analyze the potential geographies (10+ geographies) based on the prevalence of diseases which could be treated using CBD.
 We have also considered patents related to CBD based Nutraceuticals which could help in treating those diseases.
 Click here to know more about the report or fill the form below to get it for free”

-Leading Pharma Players Working on Application of Marijuana for Pain Management
+Leading Pharma Companies Working on Applications of Marijuana for Pain Management

 Cara Therapeutics, a clinical-stage biotechnology company develops drugs for the treatment of pruritus and acute and chronic pain.
 Its drug development pipeline isn’t entirely devoted to cannabinoid or endocannabinoid-mimetic drugs.
 In actuality, Cara Therapeutics was almost exclusively focused on developing CR845, a kappa-opioid receptor agonist (KORA).
 The opioid is an ideal candidate to treat pain (and pruritus) but also has side effects like nausea, sedation, depression, and addiction.